Study in Germany for Free

 Germany’s free education system benefits both sides.
 Students receive a globally recognized degree without heavy tuition costs, and Germany gains skilled graduates who can contribute to its workforce and economy.
 It is a practical and well-planned system that supports long-term growth.

-Application Timeline for Indian Students — Winter & Summer
+Application Timeline for Indian Students to Study in Germany — Winter & Summer

 Germany has two intakes: